hydrapwk/hydrapwk.github.io/content/_introductions/about.md

 ### Open-source
 This project is Open-source, based on `Debian GNU/Linux <debian.org>` under DFSG license.

-Don't worry about security, you can always check our sources
+<i>Don't worry about security, you can always check our sources.<i>

 ### How this is work?
 This project is `different` from another project, We emphasize this project for real-time pentesting, encouraging it to help red-team experts to perform physical pentesting.